-In this article, we’ll explore the connection between stress and liver health, how stress manifests in the body, the potential long-term consequences, and most importantly, what steps you can take to manage stress and protect your liver.
+This article explores how stress affects the liver, its manifestation in the body, the potential long-term consequences, and most importantly, what steps you can take to protect your liver.

 What is Stress and How Does It Impact Your Body?